modifyhq/readme-example/README.md

 ---
 id: readme
-title: Readme
+title: README
 ---

-## Welcome to Modify
+## Welcome to Modify!

 Hey there!
-Thanks for checking out Modify!
+Thanks for checking out Modify 😄

-Here are some tips to help you become productive **quickly**.
+Here are some tips to help you become productive *quickly*.

-You can also check out [this intro video](https://youtu.be/yS6MamJOqPw).
+Checkout our [intro video](https://youtu.be/yS6MamJOqPw) for a 5-minute overview of the basics.

 ## Configure your layout

 By default, your layout is set to live preview, with editor and preview views.

-You can configure your views using the view selector dropdowns on each pane.
+You can configure your layout using the view selector dropdowns.

 ## Markdown/MDX docs